-In cajun folklore Jolie Blonde was a pretty little blonde who jilted her mister for another.
+In cajun folklore Jolie Blonde was a pretty little blonde who broke a heart or two and then disappeared into the abyss.
 As with any good heartbreak story, songs about this infamous woman were created and she became a bit of a Cajun mascot so to speak.
 I grew up singing “Jolie Blonde”, and even attended a university that played the song during every home football game.
-I always found her glamorous and iconic, but a few negative balances hung over her head….
-Having the middle name Leigh, I always loved to think of myself as the other “Joleigh Blonde”, still very cajun, and still blonde, but in my tale, I would be the Joleigh Blonde that would be honest and true.
+I always found her glamorous and iconic, but dark omens always hung over hear head as well….
+Having the middle name Leigh, I always loved to think of myself as the other “Joleigh Blonde”, still very cajun, and still blonde, but in my tale, I would be the Joleigh Blonde that would escape that darkness.
 I would do her a little justice, and give her a happy ending.
 I would grow up in a wonderful home with two loving parents, and two wonderful brothers.
 I would go to college and become an RN, then marry a wonderful man, and start a family nine months later (oops!).
 I would teach Joleigh Blonde how to cook, clean, organize, pray, and play.
 We would grow and laugh and love and learn.
-I would teach her to forgive, ask forgiveness, and make it a point to focus on the important things in life.
+She wouId still have dark days, break a few hearts herself, struggle with her own black clouds-but in this story, I would teach her to forgive, ask forgiveness, and make it a point to focus on the important things in life.
 I would slowly but surely recreate the Jolie Blonde that I grew up loving, but wished better for.
 Jolie Blonde would become a woman that I could be proud of, and look up to.
 This is my journey to Joleigh Blonde, where my fairy tale and my reality fall in love.
 Where I put the omens of Jolie Blonde to rest, and watch the beauty of Joleigh Blonde rise from the ashes.
 I think she can be one heck of a woman…I hope you think so too.

 profiter de la balade mes amis! (enjoy the ride my friends!)